mrdoinel/barba.js/README.md

 ### Dynamic containers

-You can now use Barba.js to only replace portion of your page inside your main container.
+You can now use Barba.js to only replace portions of your page inside your main container.
 See a practical example below :

 ```html
 <div id="pjax">